Land-based generation of electricity is limited.

 On May 18, 2017 the Makani 600-kW kite produced power for the first time.
 The rotation of the 85 ft. wide kite’s rotors drives magnet motors/generators on board, producing electricity that transfers down the tether where it can be connected to an energy grid.

 The electricity comes down in DC (direct current), but is converted to AC (alternating current) at its base station.
-In February 2019, Royal Dutch Shell invested in Makani.
+In February 2019, Royal Dutch Shell invested in the firm, but unfortunately during the COVID epidemic, Makani had to file for bankruptcy.

 Similar projects are taking place in the Netherlands with the Ampyx tethered glider and in Norway with Kitemill and their Spark airplane.
 And Swiss startup Skypull has developed an autonomous drone that can fly to almost 2000 ft (600m) – about three times the height of a traditional wind turbine.